 After 1534, the church was taken by the Evangelicals, who raised the tower in 1589.
 In the following centuries, the medieval church underwent partial transformations as a result of fires and losses caused by early modern wars.
 The first serious damages were associated with the great fires of the town in 1621 and 1686.
 At the beginning of the 19th century, numerous renovation works were carried out, and in 1865 – 1867 regothisation took place.
 Unfortunately, further, catastrophic destruction took place during the war in 1945.
 The medieval form of the church was reconstructed at the turn of the 1950s and 1960s.

 The church was situated on the northern side of the quadrilateral town square, opposite the town hall and in the vicinity of one of the main roads connecting the Mill Gate with the Stargard Gate.
 It was erected on stone foundations raised to the plinth from carefully arranged erratic boulders, bonded with lime mortar.
 The upper parts were built of bricks in a monk bond.

-During the first construction phase, the main corpus was created in the form of a three-nave, three-span hall and a two-bay chancel closed in the east with three walls.
+During the first construction phase, the nave was created with two aisles of the hall, three-bay type, and a two-bay chancel closed in the east with three walls.
 From the west, a square tower was added, and a sacristy on the north wall of the chancel.
 In the eastern corner of the northern aisle, a communications turret was built, later enclosed with chapels.
 From the outside, the church was surrounded with buttresses, the elevations were divided horizontally with cornices and friezes, and vertically with high, pointed windows.
 In the interior, the perimeter walls were composed in a two-storey system with arcaded niches in the plinth part.
-The corpus was divided into naves by three pairs of octagonal pillars and two pairs of wall-pillars.
+The nave was divided into aisles by two pairs of octagonal pillars and two pairs of wall-pillars.